<tc>Mulching - save water and promote growth</tc>

 Mulchen - Wasser sparen und Wachstum fördern

 Nature as a model - In places where nature is still untouched, plants always cover the ground with fallen leaves and branches.
-Years of observation and several samples to test the impressive nature of the soil in nature have resulted in interesting and helpful findings that we present here.
+Years of observation and multiple samples to test the impressive nature of soil in nature have yielded interesting and helpful findings, which we present here.

-Mulching is already well known in the areas of sustainable gardening and permaculture.
-By reducing resources and maintenance work, it is also very attractive for all garden beginners and hobby gardeners.
-Mulching can produce a higher yield, but only if the background is understood.
-Otherwise, many things can go wrong unexpectedly.
-To avoid this, we have simply presented all the important information here:
+Mulching is already well-known in the fields of sustainable gardening and permaculture.
+By reducing resources and maintenance work, it's also very attractive for all gardening beginners and hobbyists.
+Mulching can produce higher yields, but only if the basic principles are understood.
+Otherwise, many unexpected problems can go wrong.
+To avoid this, we've presented all the important information here:

 The term 'mulch' means: "unrotted, organic material".

-Mulching is basically a method of improving garden soil and promoting plant growth.
-In agriculture, this is called 'promoting soil tillage', which describes the ideal state of fertile soil.
+Mulching is essentially a method of improving garden soil and promoting plant growth.
+In agriculture, this is referred to as 'promoting soil tillage,' which describes the ideal state of fertile soil.

 Gartenabfall_als_Mulch_verwenden_-_Use_garden_waste_as_mulch_-_www